yoyoberenguer/Water-Ripple-Effect/README.md

 gives 8.11 seconds with a screen size of 300 x 300 pixels for only 10 iterations (0.811 secs/iter)

 method 2
-Instead of going through all the values 300 x 300 with a loop, we can simplify the amount of calculation with 4 numpy manipulations.
+Instead of going through all the values 300 x 300 with a loop, we can simplify the amount of calculation with only 4 numpy manipulations.

 for pixels (x, y + 1) we can shift vertically all the values at once instead of going through them one